osg-htc/docs/docs/data/external-oasis-repos.md

 4.  (**OSG internal step**)
     The OSG representative adds the repository URL in OIM under the VO's OASIS repository URLs.
 This should cause the repository's configuration to be added to the GOC Stratum-0 within 15 minutes.
-Within an hour step 8 is completed, the repository should also be automatically added to the GOC and FNAL stratum 1s.

-5.  (**OSG internal step**): If the respository ends in a new domain name that has not been distributed before, the OSG representative next places a copy of the `domain.name.pub` public key from `domain.name` into `/srv/etc/keys` on both `oasis-replica` and `oasis-replica-itb`.
+5.  (**OSG internal step**) If the respository ends in a new domain name that has not been distributed before, the OSG representative next places a copy of the `domain.name.pub` public key from `domain.name` into `/srv/etc/keys` on both `oasis-replica` and `oasis-replica-itb`.
 If the OSG representative does not have that key, he or she will ask the repository service representative how to obtain it.